ibexa/documentation-user/docs/search_engine_optimization/seo.md

 Search Engines Results Pages (SERPs).
 It is a core feature of Digital Experience Platform.

-With SEO you can also control the appearance of search results on SERPs, by providing the intended wording for the title, description, keywords, and so on.
+Additionally, SEO allows you to control the appearance of search results on SERPs, by providing the intended wording for the title, description, keywords, and so on.

 ## Meta tags